-So, if you aren’t amongst the 7% of UCAS applicants who chose to defer entry in order to take a year out in 2015, then take the opportunity to get the very most out of your year out and ensure that you have loads of great experiences under your belt which you can talk about in a future application.
+If you aren’t amongst the 7% of UCAS applicants who chose to defer entry then take the opportunity to get the very most out of your year out.
+Ensure that you have loads of great experiences under your belt, which you can talk about in a future application.

 90% of gap year students who originally intended to go university on their return, do so.

-Universities approve of volunteer work as it demonstrates you’ve got courage, determination and a sense of adventure, as well as commitment and compassion and likewise, learning a new language, becoming a qualified instructor, getting some work experience or joining an expedition provide you with opportunities to demonstrate the sort of skills any university or employer would want in their students or staff.
+Universities approve of volunteer work as it demonstrates you’ve got courage, determination and a sense of adventure, as well as commitment and compassion.
+Likewise learning a new language, becoming a qualified instructor, or joining an expedition will demonstrate skills any university or employer would want in their students or staff.

 66% of students took their academic work more seriously after having a gap year

 Humans need change…nobody wants to live a dull, monotonous life.
 But sadly, many of us end up getting sucked in by our daily routine.
-Change is essential variety makes us feel alive, engaged and it helps us grow and learn new things, enabling us to discover more about ourselves and our lives.
-By giving the brain that wellneeded change, it has been shown that gap year students are more likely to graduate with a First or Upper Second class honours degree – so you’ll benefit in the long term, too!
+Change is essential variety makes us feel alive, engaged.
+It helps us grow and learn new things, enabling us to discover more about ourselves and our lives.
+By giving the brain that well-needed change, it has been shown that gap year students are more likely to achieve a First or 2:1 honours degree.

 80% of people thought that their gap year added to their employability

-Most “gappers” would agree that the experiences they face taking a year out not only look good on a CV, but they return home with a broadened outlook, new friends, and increased confidence.
-To your potential future employer, you have gained experiences such as planning your year out, working as part of team and making yourself understood in a foreign environment.
+Most “gappers” would agree that the experiences they face taking a year out look good on a CV.
+But also they return home with a broadened outlook, new friends, and increased confidence.
+To your potential future employer, you have gained experiences such as planning your year out and making yourself understood in a foreign environment.
 These all showcase how you are adaptable, push yourself out of your comfort zone and deal with stressful situations in a mature way.

 30% of students set off to travel alone but that doesn’t mean you don’t meet people along the way!

 According to a recent study conducted by Booking.com, more travellers are striking out on their own, and feel more fulfilled as a result.
-The study found that women are now 51% more likely to be the master of their own itinerary than they were 5 years ago, while 23% of men think real adventure only comes from traveling alone.
-Travelling alone really means following your own itinary for some of or all of your gap year and doing the things that interest you rather than simply going with the crowd or doing what your best friend thinks is best even if it’s not your thing.
+The study found that women are now 51% more likely to be the master of their own itinerary than they were 5 years ago.
+23% of men think real adventure only comes from traveling alone.
+Travelling alone really means following your own itinary for some of or all of your gap year.
+Doing the things that interest you rather than simply going with the crowd or doing what your best friend thinks.

 For financial reasons, 22% of students feel they cannot commit to take a year out and only 10% of students fully funded their own gap year.

-The average gap year will cost £3000-£4000 so most people need to consider a range of money saving and raising options to make sure you can take that trip of a lifetime.
+The average gap year experience will cost £3000-£5000 so most people need to consider a range of money saving and raising options to make sure you can take that trip of a lifetime.

 80% of gap year students work in Britain at some point during their gap year

 Most gap year programmes don’t last a whole year.
 This gives you time to raise funds, open a gap bank account to gain interest, start budgeting, planning and making savings where possible.
-You could babysit, work in a bar, become events staff or even become a professional dog walker or organise some sponsored fundraising events if your gap involves volunteering with a good cause.
+You could babysit, work in a bar, become events staff or even become a professional dog walker.
+Why not organise some sponsored fundraising events if your gap involves volunteering with a good cause.

 20% of parents decide to help fund their child’s gap year

-British parents spend as much as £995 million a year helping to fund gap years, but most will want to know that this money will be spent wisely so make sure you research and plan your gap year well,
+British parents spend as much as £995 million a year helping to fund gap years.
+Most will want to know that this money will be spent wisely so make sure you research and plan your gap year well,

 You can also work while you are travelling.
-Whether you want to get organised and apply for jobs beforehand or find a job when you get there there are many opportunities to find work including, catering, admin, farm work, instructing, crewing and teaching.
-You may need to get some experience or training in the UK beforehand or learn as you go, after all a year out is much more than a holiday….
+Whether you want to get organised and apply for jobs beforehand or find a job when you get there there are many opportunities to find work.
+These inclue, catering, admin, farm work, instructing, crewing and teaching.
+You may need to get some experience or training in the UK beforehand or learn as you go.
+After all a year out is much more than a holiday….